Wally Nellor

 Gardner-area native and former Johnson County Community College pitcher Wally Nellor joined the Cavaliers coaching staff in August 2019.

-In his four season at staff, the Cavaliers have compiled a 165-40 record, a .805 winning percentage, one Kansas Jayhawk Conference East Division title, a Region 6/Central District championshp and one JUCO World Series berth.
+In his five seasons on staff, the Cavaliers have compiled a 218-53 record, a .804 winning percentage, two Kansas Jayhawk Conference East Division title, two Region 6/Central District championships and two JUCO World Series berths.

-He has also helped coach 32 Kansas Jayhawk Conference performers, nine All-Region VI selections, one NJCAA and ABCA/Rawlings All-American, two Region 6 Rawlings Gold Glove Award® winners including Jeremy Rader, the 2023 ABCA/Rawlings NJCAA D-I Gold Glove Award® winner at third base.
-JCCCh has produced one College Sports Communicators (CSC) Academic All-District® selection and 49 players have earned NJCAA All-Academic recognition.
-He also has helped place 60 players in four-year programs, including 37 at the NCAA D-I level and had one pitcher selected in the MLB Draft.
+He has also helped coach 45 Kansas Jayhawk Conference performers, including one MVP, two Pitchers of the Year and one Freshman of the Year, 15 All-Region VI selections, three NJCAA, ABCA/Rawlings and JUCO Baseball Blog All-Americans, two Region 6 Rawlings Gold Glove Award® winners including Jeremy Rader, the 2023 ABCA/Rawlings NJCAA D-I Gold Glove Award® winner at third base.
+JCCC has produced five College Sports Communicators (CSC) Academic All-District® selection and 69 players have earned NJCAA All-Academic recognition.
+He also has helped place 80 players in four-year programs, including 51 at the NCAA D-I level and had one pitcher selected in the MLB Draft and one sign a professional contract.

-This past season, the Cavaliers reached the NJCAA D-I World Series for the third time in program history and the first since 2014.
+In 2023, the Cavaliers reached the NJCAA D-I World Series for the third time in program history and the first since 2014.
 JCCC went 56-10, including a 30-3 mark in the Kansas Jayhawk Community College Conference East Division to capture the program’s 11th title.
 Their 56 wins set a new team mark and tie the second most in Kansas Jayhawk Conference history.
-Following the season.
-Horner was named the Kansas Jayhawk Conference East Division and ABCA/ATEC NJCAA D-I Central District Coach of the Year.

 Fourteen Cavaliers were named All-KJCCC East Division, including conference Pitcher of the Year Luc Fladda and Co-Freshman of the Year Dagen Brewer.
 Fladda was also named National Junior College Athletic Association and American Baseball Coaches Association/Rawlings second-team All-American.

 In 2021 while serving his first season as assistant to Eric Horner, the Cavaliers raced out of the gate winning its first 25 games and were ranked as high as No. 5 in early April.
 The Cavaliers would go on to finish the season 43-10 and ranked 16th in the final NJCAA D-I Poll.
 He helped coach nine all-conference performers, with three landing on the first-team, and two All-Region VI performers.
 Off the diamond eight student-athletes earned NJCAA All-Academic honors.
-In 2021, the Cavaliers were one of the top hitting teams in the NJCAA.
-They led the country in slugging percentage (.690), and ranked second in batting average (.399), second in triples (35), fourth in hits (687), fourth in extra base hits (271), fourth in total bases (1189), fifth in runs (622), fifth in RBI (570), sixth in home runs (98) and seventh in doubles (138).
+In 2021, the Cavaliers were one of the top hitting team in the country.
+The led the conference in ranked second in the NJCAA with a batting average of .399.
+They led the country in slugging percentage at .690), ranked tied for second national in triples (35) fourth in hits (687), extra base hits (271), on base percentage (.484) and total bases (1189) and sixth in home runs (98), RBI (570) and runs (622).

 In his first season on staff, the Cavaliers were 20-3 and ranked in the top-10 nationally when the season was canceled due to the COVID-19 pandemic.
 The JCCC pitching staff led the conference and ranked 11th nationally with 260 strikeouts and their 14.53 strikeouts per nine inning ration was third-best in the NJCAA.
 Two members of the pitching staff were recognized nationally.
 Right-hander Drew Garrett made the Prep Baseball Report Top 100 Junior College prospects list for Major League Baseball, and left-hander Jay Long was named honorable mention All-America by JUCO Baseball Blog.